priyatidke/pytorchtoTflite/README.md

 1) PyTorch Model to ONNX Model

 ONNX: Open Neural Network Exchange (ONNX) is an open format built to represent machine learning models.
 The best thing about ONNX is interoperability.

+  a.
 Define SuperResolutionNet Model.

+  b.
 Initialize the model with the pretrained weights.

+  c.
 The Pytorch exporter can trace the model and save it to an ONNX file.

  2) ONNX Model to TensorFlow Model